nata-web/SO-scaled-up/README.md

-# Large-scale networks for the self-optimization model enabled by on-the-fly computation of weights
+# Scaling up the self-optimization model by means of on-the-fly computation of weights

-This repository contains the code used for the paper [Large-scale networks for the self-optimization model enabled by on-the-fly computation of weights](https://arxiv.org/abs/2211.01698).
+This repository contains the code used for the paper <b>"Scaling up the self-optimization model by means of on-the-fly computation of weights"</b> ([IEEE](https://ieeexplore.ieee.org/document/10022074), [arXiv](https://arxiv.org/abs/2211.01698)).
 The code is provided in two forms:

 * Jupyter Notebooks using the Julia and Python languages.
 * Julia and Python code with a call to Fortran routine.